haflettjm/discordBotPython/README.md

-# musicDiscordBotPython
+# Discord Bot Python
-Discord Radio Bot
+ - This is a standard Discord bot to help me familiarize myself with apis.